botman/botman/readme-botframework.md

 ]);
 ```

-And that's it - you can now use BotMan with the Microsoft Bot Framework to create an interactive bots!
+And that's it - you can now use BotMan with the Microsoft Bot Framework to create interactive bots!